Deportation of Cambodian immigrants from the United States: History

 In 1977, the US Congress arranged for Cambodians fleeing the Khmer Rouge to become permanent residents of the country through the Indochina Migration and Refugee Assistance Act, eventually making them eligible for citizenship.
 Most were placed in neighborhoods in Lowell and Lynn, Massachusetts, and in Long Beach, California, often with little continuing support from the federal government.

 In 1996, the Clinton administration signed into law immigration reforms intended to crack down on illegal immigration and terrorism under the Illegal Immigration Reform and Immigrant Responsibility Act of 1996.
 Deportation of Cambodians was legally permitted under that act but could not be effected without agreement between the American and Cambodian governments.
 In March 2002, the two governments signed a treaty regulating deportation between the two countries.
 Cambodians who had not applied for American citizenship were then liable to deportation upon final conviction of a crime in the United States, regardless of legal residency or marriage to American citizens.

 Some 600 Cambodian-Americans have been deported since 2002.
 Federal data show that deportations averaged 41 per year from 2001 through 2010, increasing to 97 in 2011 and 93 last year.
 Nationwide, nearly 1900 have final orders of removal, meaning they can be expelled at any time, while 669 are in deportation proceedings.
 Deportees are typically young men in their twenties and thirties who were born in Cambodia or the Thai refugee camps and arrived in the United States as small children, members of the so-called 1.5 generation.
 A survey by one immigrant advocacy organization showed that deportees had spent an average of 20 years in the United States.

 As such, they received most or all of their education in the US, often speak Khmer poorly, and lack socialization to Cambodian culture.
 Some left wives and children in the United States, while others have married or fathered children in Cambodia.

+During the second Trump administration, Cambodian illegal immigrants were among those that passed while in ICE custody.